-In times of crisis, republics exercise despotic powers, meaning those unauthorized by their constitutions.
-Laws passed in, and justified by, pressing times too often remain after the return of peace.1 During war, some Natural Law and Constitutional limitations go by the wayside as citizens find themselves, for instance, in involuntary servitude as military draftees.
+In times of crisis republics exercise despotic powers, meaning those not authorized by their constitutions.
+Laws passed in and justified by pressing times too often remain after the return of peace.1 During war, some Natural Law and Constitutional limitations go by the wayside as citizens find themselves, for instance, in involuntary servitude as military draftees.
 Similarly, property is at risk when government commandeers industries.
 Although it must be this way when wars of survival jeopardize the unalienable rights and lives of one and all, the solution isn’t to sully the Constitution.
 Instead, the proper approach is to temporarily and Constitutionally step outside the civil boundaries of the Constitution.

 Unfortunately, our government also found justification for emergency, extra-Constitutional responses to problems outside of wars.
 I suppose the National Emergencies Act is emblematic of the hundred-year erosion of Congressional authority and pride as it slips ever-more significant Article I powers to the courts and executive branch.
 I am uncomfortable with extended Presidential authority to both 1.) declare an emergency and 2.) command the community and military to deal with the emergency.2

 The question in republics shouldn’t be as much the “what” of extraordinary powers, of what to do, but rather the “who” to entrust with the determination that a crisis exists and execution of the enormous powers necessary to save the nation.
 This problem, of how to allot executive authority during national emergencies, isn’t new.